TheBlob42/gesturemonkey/README.md

 + *void enableAutoRecognition(double sensitivity, double delay)*
 This activated the automatic gesture recognition.
 The GestureMonkey now trys to evaluate the beginning and the end of a gesture by itself.
     - *sensitivity*
-This value tells the GestureMonkey how strong a movement of the device has to be to start the automatic recognition process (f.e.
-0.5)
+This value tells the GestureMonkey how strong a movement of the device has to be to start the automatic recognition process (e.g. 0.5)
     - *delay*
-This value tells the GestureMonkey after how many milliseconds without any further movement the  gesture recognition should end (f.e.
-500 – 1000)
+This value tells the GestureMonkey after how many milliseconds without any further movement the  gesture recognition should end (e.g. 500 – 1000)

 + *void disableAutoRecognition()*
 This disables the automatic gesture recognition.